Sleep Patterns From Birth To Early Adulthood

-- From the age of four months to one year old, babies may start sleeping through the night (do not rub it in other parents faces if your baby does this).
+- From the age of four months to one year old, babies may start sleeping through the night.
 They need between 14 – 15 hours of sleep a day, including up to three naps over the course of the day.
 This is the age to start establishing good bedtime habits.

 - Toddlers (age one to three years), need about 12 – 14 hours of sleep a day.
 They may nap less if they start preschool or are highly active.

 - From three to six years of age, children need 11 – 12 hours of sleep.
 As they start ‘big school’, their naps may fall away all together.